mrcrow/MRoundedButton/README.md

     platform :ios, '6.0'
     pod "MRoundedButton", "~> 1.0"

-> The 1.1 version will be back soon
+> The 1.1 version is not CocoaPods ready, can download it from [here](https://github.com/mrcrow/MRoundedButton/releases)

 MRoundedButtonAppearanceManager
 ===============================